GLOBAL MARKETS-Oil, gold up as dollar weakens; stocks fall

 By Rodrigo Campos

-Spot gold prices gave up most of the day's gains and were up
+Spot gold prices halted a plunge of nearly 6 percent in the

 Stocks on Wall Street fell, with results from bellwethers